sFractal-Podii/open-c2-producer/README.md

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
   * Source the environment variables by running `source .env`.
+This contains environment specific settings and keys.
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 ## How to use the project